 Memorial plaques are often personalized bronze or granite plaques that have lettering, inscriptions, dates and even one-of-a-kind designs.
 The plaque is then placed on a natural stone, memorial bench or tree, or is set on its own in a garden or other meaningful location.

-Loss is never easy.
-Memorial jewelry is a way to keep a loved one close to you wherever you go.
+Losing a loved one is never easy.
+Memorial jewelry offers a way to keep a loved one close to you wherever you go.

 Memorial jewelry is designed to hold a loved one’s cremated remains.
 They could also hold something else significant to the person, such as a thread from their favorite shirt or scarf.